 Since 1988, we’ve been raising money and funding vital research to save the lives of children with cancer and keep families together.

-Towards the end of this 30th year, we were proud to share with you the news that our Founder and Chairman, Eddie O’Gorman OBE, had received the 2018 Pride of Britain Lifetime Achievement Award.
+Towards the end of our 30th year, we’re proud to say that our Founder and Chairman, Eddie O’Gorman OBE, received the 2018 Pride of Britain Lifetime Achievement Award.

 You’ve helped us to fund research centres and respite homes across the country and provide special days out to bring some joy to children and families during the trials of treatment.